kulpae/cloudruby/doc/audio-backends.md

 * gst-plugins-good (os, for pulseaudio, oss, souphttpsrc (!))
 * gst-plugins-ugly (os, for mp3  decoding)

-The OS packages may be named differently on your operation system and/or destribution.
+The OS packages may be named differently on your operation system and/or distribution.
 These are for Arch Linux.
 You have to find the required packages by youself otherwise.
-The main point is, that there packages provide following gstreamer plugins:
+The main point is, that these packages provide following gstreamer plugins:

 * playbin
 * \*sink (e.g. pulsesink, alsasink, oss4sink, jacksink, openalsink, ...)